Literary award distinguishing African Narratives and Creatives.

-Poet Laureate is our biggest event as a literary society and is projected to be the most recognized literary award in Africa.
-Highlighting creative works from the depth of Africa’s shores, it is a season for us to bring to the fore Africa’s most outspoken and impactful creatives.
+The Poet Laureate is our biggest event as a literary society and is projected to be the most recognized literary award in Africa.
+Highlighting creative works from the depth of Africa’s shores, this is a season for us to bring to the fore Africa’s most outspoken and impactful creatives.

 We work to ensure that true African stories are told from time to time.
 We publish African Poetry and Prose pieces creating more publications to contain and sustain original stories.